 We encourage you to raise any concerns informally, for example, by speaking with your Personal Tutor, Module Coordinator, Programme Leader or Student Services.
 If you are unable achieve an informal resolution of your concerns, you may then access the formal Review and Appeal procedure.

 Requesting a Review

-A Review Request must be submitted within 10 working days of your formally receiving the Board of Examiners decision – that is, receiving your results.
+A Review Request must be submitted within 10 working days of your formally receiving the Board of Examiners decision (receiving your results).

 The Review Request Proforma is available on request from an Academic Appeals Officer.
-You will need to complete the Review Request Pro Forma 2016-2017 (provided below) and forward the completed form, and any supporting evidence, to one of the Academic Appeals Officers listed at the bottom of this page.
+You will need to complete the Review Request Pro Forma and forward the completed form, and any supporting evidence, to an Academic Appeals Officer in the Secretariat.

 Requesting an Appeal